Sam Flanders

-Sam Flanders (born 24 July 2001) is a professional Australian rules footballer who plays for the Gold Coast Football Club in the Australian Football League (AFL).
+Sam Flanders (born 24 July 2001) is a professional Australian rules footballer who plays for the St Kilda Football Club in the Australian Football League (AFL).
+He previously played professionally for the Gold Coast Suns.

 Early life

 Flanders was born in Fish Creek, Victoria.
 He grew up playing basketball and Australian rules football at high junior levels.
+He attended Foster Secondary College, before moving to Lowanna College to be part of their selective football academy.

 AFL career

-Flanders was drafted by the Gold Coast Suns with the eleventh pick in the 2019 AFL draft.
-He made his AFL debut in round 11 of the 2020 AFL season against Essendon at Metricon Stadium.